ChrisPenner/ChrisPenner.github.io/site/posts/advent-of-optics-01.md

 So to adapt our code for this twist we should split it up a bit!
 First we've got a few optics for **parsing** the input, those are boring and don't need any iteration.
 Next we've got the pipeline part, we need to run this on **each input number**, but will also need to run it on **each iteration** of each input number.
 We'll need to somehow loop our input through this pipeline.

-As it turns out, an iteration like we need to do here is technically an **unfold** (or **catamorphism** if you're eccentric).
+As it turns out, an iteration like we need to do here is technically an **unfold** (or **anamorphism** if you're feeling eccentric).
 In optics-land unfolds can be represented as a normal `Fold` which **adds** more elements when it runs.
 Lensy folds can focus an arbitrary (possibly infinite) number of focuses!
 Even better, there's already a fold in `lens` which does basically what we need!

 ```haskell
 iterated :: (a -> a) -> Fold a a